Season 3, Episode 4

 Susan Rylance:

 Exactly.
-But we've also benefited from some of the those changes and how we've had to communicate with each other.
+But we've also benefited from some of those changes and how we've had to communicate with each other.

 Michael Kithcart: